 All source can be found at: Aurelia-Aire

 Testing UI components is one of the more difficult parts of QA.
-In Stratosphere, we’d been using Karma + Jasmine, but the browser component had been complicated by the fact that providing a DOM to tests in a fast, portable manner subject to memory and speed constraints can be pretty challenging.
+In Stratosphere (one of the key components of our cloud management platform), we’d been using Karma + Jasmine, but the browser component had been complicated by the fact that providing a DOM to tests in a fast, portable manner subject to memory and speed constraints can be pretty challenging.
 Sure, initially we did the PhantomJS thing, then Chrome Headless came out, but writing UI tests just never really felt natural.

 Then, last week, we decided to open-source our component framework, Aire, built on top of UIKit+Aurelia, and that created an exigent need to fix some of the things we’d been limping along with, most importantly testing.
 The success of OSS projects depends on quite a few things, but I consider providing a simple way to get contributors up-and-running critical.